Family and Medical Leave (FMLA)

 - An employee returning from military duty is credited with the hours they would have worked during that time.

 If the employee does not meet these eligibility requirements, a department cannot designate the leave as FMLA.
-However, the department may grant the employee leave under its own policy.
+However, the department may grant the employee personal leave.

 FMLA covers employees for up to 12 weeks of unpaid, job-protected leave from work during each University fiscal year (July 1–June 30) for these situations: